-However, there are some limits to the level of review required that enable us to designate specific sub-portions of a 3PIP design as "of interest" for review.
+However, there are some limits to the level of review required that enable specific subportions of a 3PIP design as "of interest" for review.
 These attacks are divided into two classes: controlled effects and persistent effects.

 4.2 Controlled effects